hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - *C* scan the formula from left to right and check whethere *S* satisfies all clauses of *I*
         - *T(C)* is polynomial in the length of the formula, *I*
 - For more details:
-    - UC San Diego Course:[Brute Force Search](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)
+    - UC San Diego Course: [Brute Force Search](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)

 </details>